shguan10/cat_coop/README.md

   - train.py
   - README.md

-The rest of the directory is due to [davidtvs](https://github.com/davidtvs/PyTorch-ENet)
+The rest of the repository is due to [davidtvs](https://github.com/davidtvs/PyTorch-ENet)

 ## Dataset Downnload Instructions